 I didn’t realized how different the Night Market in Hong Kong was from Taiwan.
 Instead of local street food, Hong Kong’s Night Market is a literally an entire row of streets you pass through.
 At both sides, Vendors are selling dry goods in tents.
 You can buy a variety of clothes, souvenirs, jewelry, actions figures etc.

 We had fun buying there because you have to work for a good deal.
 You can either win or lose.
 See, the vendors have a strategy in making you buy.
 Once you look through their goods and ask questions about a particular item, they will not let you go.
 They force the product on you, lowering the price or giving your more products for the same price until you end up actually buying.
-Like, since I’m weak and can only say “Yes”, I exited the Night Market with lots of bags, too much souvenirs and a huge chunk of money gone from falling victim of all of those deals.
+Like, since I’m weak and can only say “Yes”, I exited the Night Market with lots of bags, too many souvenirs and a huge chunk of money gone from falling victim of all of those deals.
 Haha.

 Ngong Ping 360 Cable Car